 Bio

 From Düsseldorf, Germany.
 MFA Kunstakademie Düsseldorf.
 Additional study University of Cologne (Linguistics, Philosophy), University of Düsseldorf (German Literature, Pedagogy) and University of Chicago (Committee on the Visual Arts).
-Artistic and scholarly interests bring together Cultural Policy Studies, Research Methodologies, Facilitating as Creative Practice and Performance Studies.
+Associate Professor, Dept. Chair (2011/12, 2013/14 - 2016/17), Arts Administration and Policy, School of the Art Institute of Chicago.
+Research interests bring together Cultural and Media Ecologies, Art Research and Performance Studies.

 Personal Statement